kyoh-dev/erin/README.md

 > Errand -> Erran -> Erin

-A small web app to help housemates manage shared errands and chores, built entirely with [Starlette](https://www.starlette.io/) and Jinja2 templates.
+A small web app to help housemates manage shared errands and chores, built entirely with [Starlette](https://www.starlette.io/) and Jinja2 templates and deployed on fly.io using Docker.

-### Local setup
-Check the Makefile for a list of helpful commands, and .env.example to see the required environment variables.

-**NB**: You may need to comment out the HTTPSRedirect middleware to get everything working locally.

-#### TODO:
-- [ ] Add table for assignees, remove hardcoding